-An electric car uses similar batteries to the rechargeable ones you can find in electronics stores.
-They are far bigger, but the material is the same.
+An electric car uses batteries similar to the rechargeable ones you can find in most stores.
+They are far bigger, but the materials they use are the same.

 Because of this, some auto transport companies charge more for hybrid/electric vehicle shipping.
-They argue it’s because of the need for more licensing, extra care and more equipment when moving batteries containing lithium ion.
+They argue it’s because of the need for more licensing, extra care, and more equipment when moving batteries containing lithium ions.

 Potential Dangers of Lithium Ion Batteries

-Sometimes, laptops using lithium ion batteries burst into flames from overheating.
-Because of this, many people are concerned whether such batteries are safe for use in electric vehicles.
+You may have heard of smartphones and laptops using lithium-ion batteries bursting into flames from overheating.
+Because of this, many people are concerned about whether such batteries are safe for use in electric vehicles.

-Because the oxidizer and fuel are both contained inside the battery, the flames cannot be extinguished like normal ones.
-The temperatures generated can even melt aluminum, and the batteries may even explode.
+This occurs when the oxidizer and fuel are both contained inside the battery.
+And unlike a normal fire, you cannot extinguish flames produced this way.
+The temperatures generated can even melt aluminum, and the batteries may explode.

 Should you Pay More to have your Electric Vehicle Shipped?